StateVoicesNational/Spoke/docs/HOWTO_setup_twilio_amazon_SQS.md

 ### Instructions Below for Set Up
 * Follow the instructions in this link [Instructions for Set Up on Twilio.com] (https://www.twilio.com/blog/2017/07/handling-high-volume-inbound-sms-and-webhooks-with-twilio-functions-and-amazon-sqs.html)
 * TWILIO_SQS_QUEUE_URL should be the 'https://sqs.CHANGEME.amazonaws.com/CHANGEME` url (not the twilio function)
-* Set up AWS creds in the app
+* Set up AWS credentials in the app

 Twilio function source here (must change the line `const INCOMING_SMS_URL = 'https://sqs.CHANGEME.amazonaws.com/CHANGEME` and maybe `region: 'us-west-1' `):